Tmeister/wp-api-jwt-auth/README.md

 **Minimum PHP version: 5.3.0**

-### Eable PHP HTTP Authorization Header
+### Enable PHP HTTP Authorization Header

 #### Shared Hosts

-Most of the shared hosts have disabled the **HTTP Authorization Header** by default.
+Most shared hosts have disabled the **HTTP Authorization Header** by default.

 To enable this option you'll need to edit your **.htaccess** file by adding the following: